The Hessian of elliptic curves as a Latt\`es map: Conclusion

 \section{Conclusion}

-In this paper, we provided a novel interpretation of the Hessian transformation for plane projective cubics, in terms of a $3$-endomorphism of a model curve.
-We also employed this idea to investigate the functional Hessian graphs over finite fields.
+In this paper, we provided a novel interpretation of the Hessian transformation for plane projective cubics as a rigid Lattès map fitting into a reduced diagram.
+This result allows for a description of the global symmetries of Hessian graphs, which had eluded all previous local analysis.

-The results presented in the section \Cref{sec:Commuting} and most of the results of \Cref{sec:Functionalpsik} are proven under no assumptions on the base field $\K$, provided that $\mathsf{char}(\K) \neq 2,3$.
-It is conceivable to expect Hessian graphs over infinite fields to be wilder, especially on their infinite components.
-Nonetheless, the correspondence of $\textrm{Hess}$ with $\psi_k$ should still pose constraints on the structure of such infinite dynamical systems, which might be studied further.
+The tools presented in \Cref{Sec:Prel,sec:HessianIsLattes,sec:ConnComp,sec:Sk,sec:Functionalpsik} are proven over any field $\K$, provided that $\mathsf{char}(\K) \neq 2,3$, while the results of \Cref{sec:HessianFF,sec:crypto} are finer but require $\K$ to be finite.
+It is conceivable to expect Hessian graphs over infinite fields to be wilder, as they may involve connected components of types \ref{line} or \ref{sline} from \Cref{thm:structure}.
+Nonetheless, the reduced Lattès structure still poses strong constraints on such infinite dynamical systems, which would deserve further investigation.

+The tools developed in \Cref{sec:ConnComp,sec:Sk} are quite general and may be readily applied to study reduced Lattès diagrams coming from endomorphisms $\psi$ of prime degree, e.g., arising from elliptic curves with CM by $\sqrt{-\ell}$, for some prime $\ell$.
+We do not foresee major obstructions as long as $\mathsf{char}(\K)$ is coprime to~$\ell$.
+To widen the applicability of the proposed methods, we envision two possible research directions: either factoring large degree projections $\pi$ through reduced diagrams, or extending the classification of the dynamics of group endomorphisms to those with composite kernel.

-The structure imposed by the arithmetic of $E_k$ could also reveal novel properties of special families of curves.
-For instance, inspecting the distribution of supersingular curves on such graphs (as in \Cref{subsec:supersing}) is considered a natural question.
+The arithmetic properties of $E_k$ could also provide heuristics about special families of curves.
+For instance, inspecting the distribution of supersingular curves on Hessian graphs (as in \Cref{subsec:supersing}) might be relevant for cryptographic applications.

-Finally, one can aim at rephrasing this approach in the language of modular curves, and consider if the Hessian transformation may be extended to higher-level curves.
+Finally, since the Hesse pencil can be viewed as a model of the level-$3$ modular curve $X(3)$ (see e.g.\ \cite[§2]{artebaniDolgachev:hassePencil}), one can aim at rephrasing our approach in the language of modular curves, and consider the Hessian transformation on higher-level genus-$1$ moduli, such as $X(6)$.